antonio-leblanc/antonio-leblanc/README.md

 ## 💫 Hi there 👋

-I'm Antonio!

-👋 Driven by a mission to fight climate change, I lead the development of AI-powered wildfire detection systems as CTO of [umgrauemeio (1.5°C)](https://umgrauemeio.com/).
+👋 Driven by a mission to fight climate change, I lead the development of AI-powered wildfire detection systems as Co-Founder & CTO of [umgrauemeio (1.5°C)](https://umgrauemeio.com/).
 Our solutions protect vital ecosystems and help industries reduce their environmental footprint.

 🌟 From intern to CTO, I developed Pantera, a platform that uses AI, cameras, satellite data, and geospatial intelligence to detect wildfires with 95% accuracy — today protecting 17M+ hectares through a network of 190 cameras in Brazil, tackling one of the country's largest sources of CO₂ emissions.